 If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.
 See my disclosure policy here.

-Whether oven-baked chicken, seasoned air fryer chicken fingers, or fried chicken strips, they’re all equally delicious.
+Whether oven-baked chicken on a sheet pan, seasoned air fryer chicken fingers, or fried chicken strips, they’re all equally delicious.

 What are Chicken Tenderloins?

 Chicken tenderloins are juicy and delicious strips of chicken that come from an area under the chicken breast.
 Because of their size, chicken tenders cook quickly.